-As it will probably be impossible in all cases to provide for the English postage on letters received from foreign countries being paid in advance, some peculiar arrangement with reference to foreign letters appears to be required.
-The mode of dealing with them, which suggests itself to my mind, is the following :
+As, however, it will probably be impossible in all cases to provide for the English postage on letters received from foreign countries being paid in advance, some peculiar arrangement with reference to Foreign letters appears to be required.
+The mode of dealing with them, which suggests itself to my mind, is the following:

-Let all foreign letters on leaving this country be subjected to a double rate of English postage, but let foreign letters received into this country be delivered free.
+Let all Foreign letters on leaving this country be subjected to a double rate of English postage, but let Foreign letters received into this country be delivered free.
 The postage claimed by the foreign government being in each case paid by the foreign resident.

-This arrangement would appear to obviate the necessity for all negotiation with foreign governments on the subject of postage, and it would be practically the same in its results as though the English postage were charged in both directions.
-The only difference being, (with few exceptions not worth regarding,) that in an interchange of letters the English resident would pay his share of the postage at once instead of at twice.
-As this arrangement would be an exception to the penny rate, it would be well to require that all letters addressed to foreign countries should be enclosed in the stamped covers already named.
-These covers should be legibly marked "Foreign Letter," and sold at uniform rates.
+This arrangement would appear to obviate the necessity for all negotiation with foreign governments on the subject of postage, and it would be practically the same in its re-

+See the evidence of Sir F. Freeling, Eighteenth Report of the Commissioners of Revenue Inquiry, p.
+351. sults as though the English postage were charged in both directions; the only difference being, (with few exceptions not worth regarding,) that in an interchange of letters the English resident would pay his share of the postage at once instead of at twice.
+The covers used should be legibly marked "Foreign Letter," and sold at uniform rates.